poupou-web3/sybil-scorer/README.md

 current_dir = Path(os.getcwd())

-# Load the addresses we want to study here all contributor to the climate grant
+# Load the addresses we want to study here all contributors to the climate grant
 path_to_grants = "data/grants"
 path_to_contributor_address = os.path.join(path_to_grants, "address")
 full_path_add = os.path.join(current_dir, path_to_contributor_address)